Simplified calculus for semimartingales: Multiplicative compensators and changes of measure

 We fix a probability space $(\Omega ,\sigalg{F},\P)$ with a right-continuous filtration $\filt{F}$.
 We shall assume, without loss of generality, that all semimartingales are right-continuous, and have left limits almost surely.
-For a brief review of standard results without the assumption that the filtration is augmented by null sets, see \citet[Appendix~A]{Perkowski_Ruf_2014}.
+For a brief review of standard results without the assumption that the filtration is augmented by null sets, see Perkowski and Ruf \cite[Appendix~A]{Perkowski_Ruf_2014}.

 We denote the left-limit process of a (complex-valued) semimartingale $X$ by $X_-$ and use the convention $X_{0-} = X_0$.
 We also set $\Delta X = X - X_-$.
 We write $\hat{X} = \hat\id(X)$ and $X^\tau$ for $X$ stopped at some stopping time $\tau$.